Preventing Spam with CAPTCHA

 Follow the steps below to add CAPTCHA to the listing submission form on the add listing page.

-1. Login to your website if not yet logged in and go to the WordPress administration dashboard.
+Log in to your website if you are not already logged in, and go to the WordPress administration dashboard.

-3. Under the All Directories tab, click the gear icon in the row of the directory to edit.
+Under the All Directories tab, click the gear icon in the row of the directory you want to edit.

-6. In the popup window, click the Utility tab, hover over to the reCAPTCHA element and click.
+In the popup window, click the Utility tab, hover over the reCAPTCHA element, and click it.

 Adding CAPTCHA to login/registration forms